bridge2food/plenitude/content/mycoprotein.md

       Other technologies can also be applied to make protein-derived nonfood products such as bioplastics.
-mycoproteinAdvantagesContent: >
+mycoproteinAdvantagesContent: >-
   ## Nutritional *Advantages*

   Mycoprotein is a nutritional powerhouse.
 It boasts a complete protein profile, is low in saturated fat, and contains no cholesterol.
-Mycoprotein is also rich in fibre and is a source of vitamins and minerals, including iron, calcium, and vitamin B12.
+Mycoprotein is also rich in fibre and is a source of vitamins and minerals, including iron, and calcium.

   When consumed in place of animal-based foods, mycoprotein could help improve nutritional imbalances associated with modern dietary patterns, supporting digestion, regulating blood sugar, and aiding in weight management.